ozakary/NMR-MatTen/README.md

 # Calculate chemical shift
 delta = sigma_ref - sigma_iso
 ```
-### IMPORTANT!!!
+### !!!IMPORTANT!!!

 In case of a large number of configurations and limited Job walltime in the supercomputer, it is possible to resume the MatTen prediction by submitting the Job script: [`script_predict_resume.job`](./prediction_matten/script_predict_resume.job)

 ---

 ## Directory Structure